Intermodalics/pickit-docs/docs/robot-integrations/fanuc/fanuc_example_picking_program.rst

 The idea of the program is the following:

 - First it is checked if Pickit is set to :ref:`Robot mode <web-interface-top-bar>`.
-- If so, the robot moves to his detect pose and a detection is triggered.
+- If so, the robot moves to its detect pose and a detection is triggered.
 - If an object is found, its model and pick point ID are retrieved.
   The robot moves to the object to pick it.
   Next, the robot moves to a fixed drop off position.